Machine-learning regression methods for American-style path-dependent contracts: Snowball and lock-in payoffs

 Then, we discuss the ``lock-in'' version.
 At each payment date the certificate pays a coupon only if the basket worst performance at such date, or at any of the previous payment dates, is above a barrier level $K$.
 We can define the coupon as

-We can evaluate certificates with the possibility of an early callability of the issuer.
-Again, we consider that the certificate can be exercised on any date in the time grid $\{T_0, \ldots, T_N\}$ previously defined.
+We can evaluate certificates with the possibility of an early exercise by the issuer.
+Again, we consider that the certificate can be exercised on any date in the time grid $\{T_1, \ldots, T_N\}$ previously defined.
 We setup the pricing problem by starting from the last exercise date $T_N$, and we introduce the ${\cal F}_{T_N}$-measurable value function $V^{\rm C}_N$, defined as

-On the previous dates $T_i$, with $0\le i< N$ the option buyer may decide to exercise the option, by choosing the minimum between the immediate redemption of the principal amount and the continuation value of the contract.
+On the previous dates $T_i$, with $0<i<N$ the option buyer may decide to exercise the option, by choosing the minimum between the immediate redemption of the principal amount and the continuation value of the contract.
 Thus, we can write